Jackie1st/recommend-me-frontend/README.md

 3. select the locations tab
 4. under the `Command Line Tools` select an option. there should only be one but if there isn't it should look something like this: `Xcode 9.4.1 (9f2000)`

+If you run into any other errors look for an error saying you need to install these:

+`sudo sysctl -w kern.maxfiles=5242880`

+`sudo sysctl -w kern.maxfilesperproc=524288`

 After completing those steps run `npm run ios` again and the simulater should work.